 It’s one of the most highly anticipated events in our region and the most prestigious art show in Bucks County.
 The 93rd Juried Art Show at Phillips’ Mill is now on display at the Mill.
 You don’t want to miss it.
 You can view all artwork from the show online as well.

 We are also excited to announce a special demonstration with award-winning painter Joe Gyurcsak, as well as new Drama programs.
 Now is the perfect time to experience the creative energy, talent and spirit of Phillips’ Mill.

 The 93rd Juried Art Show at Phillips’ Mill kicked off with its traditional Opening Reception for Patrons on Friday, September 23.
 During this celebratory event, which set the mood for a successful opening weekend, awards were presented to 19 artists as guests got their first peek at the new show.

 While many works have already sold, including the two below, many others are still for sale.
 Don’t miss your opportunity to purchase your next work of original art.
-You can preview the artwork by clicking on the link below.

 Visit the Show